jshakes/jshakespeare.com/_source/_posts/2017-12-04-encoding-browser-friendly-video-files-with-ffmpeg.md

 If you're wondering what the `--with` flags mean:

 * [LibVPX](https://www.webmproject.org/code/) is a library that contains implementations of the [VP8](https://en.wikipedia.org/wiki/VP8) and [VP9](https://en.wikipedia.org/wiki/VP9) encoders (hence VP*X*) that create WebM video files.
-(We wil only be using VP9).
+(We will only be using VP9).
 * libvorbis contains an implementation of the [Ogg Vorbis](https://xiph.org/vorbis/) encoder that is used for encoding audio tracks in the WebM container.
 * [libx264](https://www.videolan.org/developers/x264.html) is a codec from VideoLAN (who make VLC) that lets us encode H.264 video and audio into the MP4 container.

 ### Create the WebM file

-`cd` into the directory containing your source/input video file and run the following command:
+`cd` into the directory containing your source/input video file and run the following command, replacing the filenames appropriately:

 `ffmpeg -i my-original-video.wmv -f webm -vcodec libvpx-vp9 -vb 1024k my-new-video.webm`